NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README-Manual.md

 mv dashboards grafana/dashboards
 ```

 #### 5.6.
-Configure Prometheus to use yet-another-exporter (yace) to gather AWS FSxN metrics
+Configure Prometheus to use yet-another-cloudwatch-exporter (yace) to gather AWS FSxN metrics
 AWS has useful metrics regarding the FSxN file system that ONTAP doesn't provide.
 Therefore, it is recommended to install
-an exporter that will expose these metrics.
+an exporter that will retrieve these metrics.
 The following steps show how to install a recommended exporter.

 ##### 5.6.1 Create the yace configuration file.
+Create a file named `yace-config.yaml` with the contents of the text box below.
+Be sure to replace the first `<aws_region>` with the AWS region where this EC2 instance is running from, and the second
-Edit the `yace-config.yaml` file found in this repo and replace `<aws_region>`, in both places, with the region where your FSxN resides:
+instance, within the `[]`, with the list of regions, comma separated, where all your FSxN reside.
 ```yaml
 apiVersion: v1alpha1
 sts-region: <aws_region>